woocommerce/projects/readme.txt

 == Installation ==

-Installing "Projects" can be done either by searching for "Projects" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Projects" can be done either by searching for "Projects by WooThemes" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:

 1. Download the plugin via WordPress.org.
 2. Upload the ZIP file through the "Plugins > Add New > Upload" screen in your WordPress dashboard.